 Here, the behavior of the apical cell differs from that of the stem that it cuts off segments from all its four faces, whereas, in the stem, only three faces of the tetrahedral apical cell cut off the segments.

 The lateral segments form the tissues of the root proper, and the terminal segment forms the root cap.

 Horsetail Land Adaptations

-They amazing fact was that how their aspects can might closely relate to Equisetum, especially those who are living in same environmental conditions.
+The amazing fact was how their aspects can might closely relate to Equisetum, especially those who are living in the same environmental conditions.

-The interesting finds was the equisetum species abundant fossilized remains well preserved in Chert Blocks, which includes:
+The interesting finds were the equisetum species abundant fossilized remains well preserved in Chert Blocks, which include:

 - Dense stands of aerial stem

 The location where they made the discovery was Deseado Massif (Santa Cruz Province, Argentina).
 In the area of ancient volcanic rocks at San Agustin Farm, a near-intact and extremely well-exposed fossil hot spring deposit of the Jurassic age.